Rats Bramble Knotweed Weeds in Gravel Bindweed Horsetail Slugs Foxes Ivy Leather jackets

 Dandelions love acidic, low nutrient soil.
 They will continue to grow in this type of soil, slowly helping improve it until it is no longer acidic and is full of nutrients and then, job done they will be crowded out by healthy lawn grass.
 This Organic method of clearing dandelions from your lawn, could depending on the size of the area, take a long time, but can be sped up by addressing the pH and shortage of nutrients by adding material from your organic compost heap.

 An important step if you use this organic method is to behead all dandelion flowers before they go to seed to minimise the volume of seeds.
-This will speed-up the process, but it is still going to be a slow way of getting rid of dandelions and does take a lot of work initially, but once under control, the removal of the odd dandelion isn't a major time issue and there is a certain amount of satisfaction to be gained from knowing you have done it mother nature's way
+This will speed-up the process, but it is still going to be a slow way of getting rid of dandelions and does take a lot of work initially.
+Once under control, the removal of the odd dandelion isn't a major time issue and there is a certain amount of satisfaction to be gained from knowing you have done it mother nature's way

 Even after you have cleared your lawn, you will get seeds from neighbours lawns who don't bother to keep them under control and the important thing is to keep on top of it.